RyanLagasse/YQC-2025/README.md

 ## How we built it

 We used Bloqade’s local python quantum computer simulator as a base for our quantum algorithm.
-In theory this could be built on a stack based off a real quantum computer.
+In theory this could be built on a stack based off a real quantum computer, but we also show how his can be scaled further with some of our simulations that exceeded our quantum compute budget. -More details and pseudocode in the github